Appeal Decision 117 - Certificate of Lawful Development.

 that the outbuilding is not permitted development on the basis that it did not comply with one of the

-the outbuilding would be contrary to Class E, part E.1(b), which states that “Development is not permitted by
+was whether the outbuilding would be contrary to Class E, part E.1(b), which states that “Development is not

 The Inspector stated the